 Your browser doesn't support javascript.
 This means that the content or functionality of our website will be limited or unavailable.
 If you need more information about Vinnova, please contact us.

-Accelerating technological development, geopolitical uncertainty and the global arms race have increased the importance of an ambitious and goal-oriented technology policy.
-To secure Sweden's role as a leading knowledge and technology nation, we are now investing in clusters of excellence – powerful environments where research and innovation work together to accelerate development in strategically important technology areas.
-The aim is for Sweden to become competitive and a world leader in selected strategic technology areas.
+Accelerating technological development, geopolitical uncertainty and a global arms race have increased the importance of an ambitious and goal-oriented technology policy.
+To secure Sweden's role as a leading knowledge and technology nation, Vinnova and the Swedish Research Council are investing in clusters of excellence – powerful environments where research and innovation collaborate in important technology areas.
+The goal is to fund clusters of excellence that rank in the top five in the world in their fields by 2035.

 This web page has been machine translated.
 If there are any uncertainties, please refer to the Swedish text.

-The following six technology areas are identified as strategically important for Sweden in the government's assignment to Vinnova, and it is these areas that the initiative focuses on:
+Six technology areas are identified as strategically important for Sweden in the government's assignment to Vinnova, and these focus the effort on:

 • Artificiell Intelligens (AI) and autonomous systems